Objets d'Art & Curiosities

 700 €

-A rare set of three monumental traditional Japanese hand-turned wooden dolls, known as Kokeshi Dentō.
-Originating from the mountainous Tōhoku region in the north of the archipelago, these sculptures embody the very essence of the Mingei folk-art movement through their pure, restrained design.
+A rare set of three monumental traditional Japanese dolls in turned wood, known as Kokeshi Dentō.
+Originating from the mountainous Tōhoku region in the north of the archipelago, these sculptures of refined design embody the very essence of the Mingei folk art movement.

-Their presence is particularly remarkable here owing to their monumental format (over 60 cm in height), a rare scale for this type of artisanal work that elevates them into genuine objects of interior or architectural collection.
-Each piece is signed or stamped beneath the base by the master turner who shaped it.
+Their presence is all the more remarkable here owing to their monumental format (over 60 cm in height), a size rarely encountered for this type of artisanal piece, making them true collector’s objects for interior decoration or architectural display.
+Each piece is signed or stamped beneath its base by the master turner who fashioned it.

-1. Yajirō-style Kokeshi (H. 60 cm): This model is distinguished by the use of a wood with strikingly graphic, pronounced natural grain.
-The cylindrical body is adorned with stylised hand-painted camellia (tsubaki) motifs in green and red pigments, framed by the characteristic concentric lines.
-Calligraphic signature beneath the base.
+1. Yajirō style Kokeshi (H. 60 cm): This model is distinguished by the use of a wood with a strikingly graphic and pronounced natural grain.
+The cylindrical body is adorned with stylised camellia (tsubaki) motifs, hand-painted in green and red pigments and framed by characteristic concentric lines.
+Calligraphed signature beneath the base.

-2. Naruko-style Kokeshi (H. 61 cm): Displaying the cream tone of traditional wood, this piece presents a voluminous head assembled according to the traditional technique and an elegantly tapered silhouette.
-The painted floral decoration is complemented by broad bands of red pigment at the shoulders and base.
-Artisan's seal beneath the base.
+2. Naruko style Kokeshi (H. 61 cm): Displaying the cream tone of traditional wood, this piece features a voluminous head assembled according to the traditional technique and an elegantly waisted silhouette.
+The painted floral decoration is accompanied by broad bands of red pigment at the shoulders and base.
+Artisan’s seal beneath the base.

-3. Large Monumental Tōgatta-style Kokeshi (H. 62 cm): The masterpiece of the lot through its sheer presence.
-It features a powerful graphic design depicting a large radiating chrysanthemum painted in bold brushstrokes.
-On the reverse, the base bears a long honorific calligraphic inscription stating that it received the Japanese Ministry of Labour Prize, a highly prestigious official distinction rewarding the artisan's craftsmanship and quality.
+3. Large monumental Tōgatta style Kokeshi (H. 62 cm): The centrepiece of the lot through its sheer presence.
+It bears a powerful design depicting a great radiating chrysanthemum painted in bold strokes.
+On the reverse, the base carries a long calligraphed honorific inscription indicating that it was awarded the Prize of the Japanese Ministry of Labour, a most prestigious official distinction recognising the high quality and craftsmanship of the artisan.

-Fine general condition for pieces of this size and period.
-The wood is sound, weighty and stable.
-The original colours and pigments have retained their warmth, complemented by a superb natural patina.
-Light marks, minor surface scratches and slight discolourations of use are entirely consistent with their age and authenticity.
+Fine overall condition for pieces of this size and period.
+The wood is sound, heavy and stable.
+The original colours and pigments have remained wonderfully warm, complemented by a superb natural patina.
+Light marks, minor superficial scratches and slight discolouration consistent with use, entirely in keeping with their age and authenticity.

 This is some text inside of a div block.